-Legend has it, that during Prohibition, alcohol was being produced in “Happy Canyon”.
-People would take a drive to “Happy Canyon” to purchase it, and, the name stuck.
-The 23, 941 acres, which makes up Happy Canyon, achieved American Viticulture Area (AVA) Designation in November of 2009.
+Legend has it that during Prohibition alcohol was being produced in “Happy Canyon”.
+People would take a drive to “Happy Canyon” to purchase it, and the name stuck.
+The 23, 941 acres, that make up the area, achieved American Viticulture Area (AVA) Designation in November of 2009.
 It is located in the eastern end of the Santa Ynez Valley, just north and west of Lake Cachuma.

 So, what is it about this area that makes it so unique and worthy of achieving this stature?
 Happy Canyon is one of the few places in the new world showing such a sense of place and typicality in the grapes grown there.
 It is producing some top Bordeaux varietals.
 Happy Canyon’s microclimate, combined with its unique marine soils featuring Serpentine (along with lesser amounts of Chert) is the main cause for this.
 These soil types have very little nutrients.
 This typically results in smaller vines, lower yields and high quality grapes with great flavors, as well as minerality.
 Happy Canyon is the warmest microclimate in the Santa Ynez Valley and the massive diurnal swings play a large role in creating wines with richness and texture, but are balanced with refreshing acidity.